loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 npm run start
 ```

-Next, just point your browser at [localhost:8080](http://localhost:8080) and you're set.
+Next, just point your browser at [localhost:8080](http://localhost:8080) and select the "Binance - Loom - Ethereum" demo.

 ## Trying Out the Demo